 \section{Abstract}

 Let $p\geq 5$ be prime.
-For squarefree level $N>6,$ we bound the depth of Eisenstein congruences modulo $p$ (from below) by the $p$-adic valuation of $\varphi(N)$ and show how this depth detects the local principality of the Eisenstein ideal.
-We then use admissibility results of Ribet and Yoo to specify conditions under which the depth of Eisenstein congruences modulo $p$ is strictly greater than the $p$-adic valuation of $\varphi(N)$.
-In particular, these conditions suggest cases in which the Eisenstein ideal is not locally principal.
-Lastly, we illustrate these results with explicit computations and give an interesting commutative algebra application related to Hilbert-Samuel multiplicities.
+For elliptic modular forms of weight 2 and level $\Gamma_0(N)$ where $N>6$ is squarefree, we bound the depth of Eisenstein congruences modulo $p$ (from below) by a generalized Bernoulli number with correction factors and show how this depth detects the local non-principality of the Eisenstein ideal.
+We then use admissibility results of Ribet and Yoo to give an infinite class of examples where the Eisenstein ideal is not locally principal.
+Lastly, we illustrate these results with explicit computations and give an interesting commutative algebra application related to Hilbert--Samuel multiplicities.